SE-Alpha-Project/PULSE/README.md

 6. Resources page to keep yourself updated
 7. Additional FAQs giving you all the insights.
 8. MongoDB is now on the cloud, with Atlas!
+9. Added Diet Tracker and analysis
+10. Added TDEE for adaptive goals in profile
+11. Dockerized the application.

 # Bug Fixes
 We fixed many bugs, but here are the most notable ones...